 If you have performed at a DPL branch location in the past, you may or may not be in our database.
 Contact the performer database coordinator to confirm your status.

 Please send the following information to the performer database coordinator

 - Your name/stage name/organization you represent

 - Your contact information (address, phone number, email address)

 - Web page address (not required but highly recommended)

 What you do (type of program(s), for what target age)

 - Detailed descriptions of programs are welcome but not required

-- Completed background check form (one required for each performer from your organization who will be providing the program)
+- Completed background check form (This is required for each performer from your organization who will be providing a program.)

 - Completed W-9 form